 Propulsion and performance

 Powered by a 2,000hp engine, the Raptor patrol boat can reach a top speed of approximately 50k.
-It can execute missions in a radius of 100 miles (160km) from its operating base.
+It can execute short-range missions in a radius of up to 100 nautical miles (160km) from its operating base.

-The boat is capable of operating in coastal waters, estuaries and straits both during day and at night.
+The boat is capable of operating in coastal waters, river estuaries, and straits both during the day and at night.